teddynted/website-content/content/blog/working-with-aws-lambda-and-lambda-layers.md

 ### Create a Lambda function

-Creates a new service based on the below command.
+Create a new service based on the below command.

 ```bash
 serverless create --template aws-nodejs --path aws-lambda-axios --name aws-lambda-and-lambda-layers